AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 value of the matched type.
 It might contain wildcards, which can match any subexpression of the corresponding type.

-Patterns will encompass the current abilities of Ada's cases statements and expressions.
+Patterns will encompass the current abilities of Ada's case statements and expressions.
 As opposed to Ada's current case functionality, the user will be able to pattern match on a value of any type, be it elementary or composite.